End-to-end • Internal operations • AI-Assisted Workflows

 Case Analyst

-Complex network patterns: 30+ related accounts, high-velocity transfers, layering activity across jurisdictions.
+Complex network patterns: Multi-related accounts, high-velocity transfers, layering activity across jurisdictions.
 Files suspicious activity reports.
 Per-user decisions required.
 Before CMS 1.0: pivot tables, Google Sheets, manual know-your-customer (KYC) review, all outside the system.

 Team lead